Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 4. Comment Policy

 In simple words, this policy communicates your expectations to website visitors when it comes to handling comments.
-With such policy, you would be able to easily regulate comments and prevent the chances of disrespecting anti-discrimination laws.
+With such a policy, you would be able to easily regulate comments and prevent the chances of disrespecting anti-discrimination laws.

 Generally, you can mention the types of comments you will be allowing and the kind you will be deleting.
-You can even add exceptions in this policy.
+You can even add exceptions to this policy.
 Furthermore, you can mention who is going to judge comments when it comes to deleting or keeping them.
 Or, make it clear whether you want users to put an appeal for deleting certain comments or not.

 5. Notice for Copyright